calmm-js/partial.lenses/README.md

 Note how the above uses `isList` to check the input.
 When viewing, in case the input is not a `List`, the proper result is `undefined`.
-When updating the proper way to handle a non-`List` is to treat it as empty and also to replace a resulting empty list with `undefined`.
+When updating the proper way to handle a non-`List` is to treat it as empty.
 Also, when updating, we treat `undefined` as a request to `delete` rather than `set`.

 We can now view existing elements: